indieweb/wordpress-indieauth/readme.md

 As of version 3.2, the endpoints return the display name, avatar, and URL from your user profile.

-### Does this require users to have their own domain name? ###
+### Does this require each user to have their own unique domain name? ###

-No. You can use your author profile URL to login if you do not have a domain name.
-However how the Indieauth server authenticates you depends on that server.
+No. When you provide the URL of the WordPress site and authenticate to WordPress, it will return the URL of your author profile as your unique URL.
+Only one user may use the URL of the site itself.
+This setting is set in the plugin settings page, or if there is only a single user, it will default to them.

 ### How do I authenticate myself to an Indieauth server? ###